wasiahmad/paraphrase_identification/RESOURCES.md

 They introduced dynamic pooling approach which generates fixed sized similarity matrix between words and non-terminals from variable sized matrix.
 They used the similarity matrix along with 3 additional features for classifying paraphrases.
 Those additional features are, The ﬁrst is 1 if two sentences contain exactly the same numbers or no number and 0 otherwise, the second is 1 if both sentences contain the same numbers and the third is 1 if the set of numbers in one sentence is a strict subset of the numbers in the other sentence.
 <p align="justify">

-**Experimental Dataset & Result**: They used [MSRP Dataset describe inD Dolan et. al.](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/para_coling2004.pdf) and their accuracy is 76.8% in terms of accuracy.
+**Experimental Dataset & Result**: [Microsoft Research Paraphrase Corpus](https://github.com/wasiahmad/Paraphrase-Identification-Task/tree/master/Dataset/MSRParaphraseCorpus).
+Accuracy is 76.8% and F1 score is 83.6%.

 **More Details on this work**: [Blog Link](http://www.socher.org/index.php/Main/DynamicPoolingAndUnfoldingRecursiveAutoencodersForParaphraseDetection), [Code](https://github.com/jeremysalwen/ParaphraseAutoencoder-octave)